GrinCore/grin/README.md

   * Transaction fees are based on the number of Outputs created/destroyed and total transaction size
   * GUI one-click wallet, node and miner**
   * Join our Discord!

+## Proof of Work

+We introduce revolutionary PoW aligned with the original vision of John Tromp and Cuckoo Cycle whitepaper.
+We want an algorithm that is latency bound and can be mined on a smartphone or a home computer.
+We want a community coin where everybody can participate and get rich.

 ## Status